stedolan/counterexamples/src/polymorphic-references.md

     Type-and-effect systems have a typing judgement $Γ ⊢ e : A\, !\, Δ$, where $Δ$ is the *effect*, representing effects that occur as part of evaluating $e$.
-The typing rule for polymophism in such systems can generalise a type variable $α$ only if it does not appear in $Γ$ *or* $Δ$.
+The typing rule for polymorphism in such systems can generalise a type variable $α$ only if it does not appear in $Γ$ *or* $Δ$.
 If allocating a new mutable reference of type $T$ results in an effect mentioning $T$ appearing in $Δ$,